satta/multimport/README.md

   suricata    import Suricata data

 Flags:
-  -p, --extra-params strings   extra parameters to pass to 'vast import' -h, --help                   help for multimport
+  -p, --extra-params strings   extra parameters to pass to 'vast import', separated by commas -h, --help                   help for multimport
   -j, --jobs uint              amount of parallel VAST import processes (default 4)
-      --vast-path string       VAST executable (default "vast") -v, --verbose                be verbose and show debug level output
+      --vast-path string       VAST executable (default "vast") -v, --verbose                be verbose

 Use "multimport [command] --help" for more information about a command.
 ```